Call to all D.C. Go-Go Fans: Let's Keep the Memory of D.C.'s Homegrown Sound Go-Going

-Research for one of my recent articles, “Rare Essence Go-Goes On,” sent me to the Library of Congress where I talked with Derek Gray who is the archivist charged with the task of compiling a collection of documents and artifacts, which document the story of Washington’s homegrown sound, go-go music.
+Research for one of my recent articles, “Rare Essence Go-Goes On,” sent me to the D.C.
+Public Library where I talked with Derek Gray who is the archivist charged with the task of compiling a collection of documents and artifacts, which document the story of Washington’s homegrown sound, go-go music.
 While Gray’s collection is modest, it is powerful.
 You can almost hear the godfather of go-go, Chuck Brown’s, nationally acclaimed hit, “Bustin’ Loose,” as you rifle through the various album covers and newspapers which tell the stories of the Soul Searchers, Rare Essence, and other go-go bands and their impact on the D.C. community.

 Go-go music is a mixture of funk, hip-hop, and rock n’ roll with a unique D.C. twist.
 While massively popular within the confines of the DMV, the go-go sound never caught on nationally.
 However, the style remains a way of life for many Washingtonians.
 Cultural historians Kip and Stephenson go as far to say that “for many young black Washingtonians and citizens of Prince George’s County, go-go bands are the most visible and public manifestation of black (youth) culture.
 Go-go bands empower them to shout out and express themselves in a public forum, it is an emotional release.”